 All Core Guides for Full-Grade Packages include geography and timeline activities and study guides for all history, reader, and read-aloud books.

 Sonlight offers a one-year money-back guarantee, and returning Sonlight customers receive additional discounts.
 Though prices for the Core and Full-Grade Packages might seem to be on the upper end, note the number of books you get—no need to visit the library or search online.
 Also, most of the books you receive are non-consumable, so you can use them through the years with your other children, all the while building a quality library.

 You can save even more by teaching multiple children with the same course material whenever practical, adding different grade levels for math and language arts.

 While Sonlight’s hallmark is the use of real books—literature, historical fiction, and topical fiction rather than texts, they occasionally use textbooks and workbooks such as those from Saxon Math, Miquon Math, Teaching Textbooks, Primary Mathematics, All About Spelling, Apologia science texts, and Handwriting Without Tears.

 Sonlight emphasizes activities that have clear educational purposes, with optional hands-on activities for elementary-level Core programs.
 Though parent-child interaction is required at times, little time is required for lesson preparation.
 Some homeschooling parents report that the hardest thing is finding time to get through the many read-aloud books.

-Sonlight has proven to be an excellent option for families that want something different than traditional curriculum but may lack the experience to put it together on their own.
+Sonlight has proven to be an excellent option for families that want something different than traditional curricula but may lack the experience to put it together on their own.